 I am a changed man and I have thankfully learned the meaning of my life.
 Being a father and husband, I was pretty sure I knew my life’s purpose.
 Now I have beaten death and expanded my family.
 I eat and sleep better.
 And I have what I call Survivor Superpowers, a very special set of gifts that allow me to slow down and appreciate the little things.
 Further, I feel compelled to share what I can to benefit others who may be in similar situations.

 The goal of this site is to help people.
-Hopefully the blogs and other content posted here will help others cope with life changing events or to better understand the complexities of adoption.
+Hopefully the blogs and other content posted here will help others cope with traumatic life changing events or to better understand the complexities of adoption.
+And for adoptees, I really hope I can help them find their biological truth.

-In addition, I am an adoptee advocate for My Hoodie Project, a leading genetic genealogy and family research firm located in Northern California.
-Please visit myhoodieproject.com.
+In addition, I am a Board Advisory Committee Member for the Via Heart Project, a volunteer for the American Heart Association and an adoptee advocate for My Hoodie Project, a leading genetic genealogy and family research firm.